KhushiCode14/movie-recommendation-system/README.md

 - **JSON**: Stores movie data.

 **Project Structure**
-[index.html]: The main HTML file containing the structure of the app. style.css: The CSS file used for styling the app. script.js: The JavaScript file that handles dynamic content rendering, filtering, and event handling. data.json: A JSON file containing movie data for the app to fetch.
+- **index.html**: This is the main HTML file that contains the structure of the app.
+- **style.css**: The CSS file used for styling the app.
+It defines the layout, fonts, colors, and other visual aspects.
+- **script.js**: The JavaScript file that manages dynamic content rendering, movie filtering, and event handling.
+- **data.json**: A JSON file containing an array of movie objects with attributes such as title, genre, duration, and mood.

 **Installation**